Did you know that the city of Lima in Peru is the culinary capital of South America?

 Many influences come from Asia, West Africa, and Europe.

-The staples of a traditional Peruvian food diet are:
+The staples of a typical Peruvian food diet are:

-- And a lot of meat (from chicken to Guinea Pigs!)
+- And a lot of meat (from Peruvian chicken to Guinea Pigs!)

 If you go into any Peruvian restaurant, first they will typically serve soup.
 This soup will contain quinoa, corn, vegetables, and meat.

-If soup isn’t the order of the day, they may serve Peruvian roasted corn kernels with a variety of creamy and spicy sauces.
+If soup isn’t the order of the day, they may serve Peruvian roasted corn kernels with a variety of creamy and spicy sauces, even including soy sauce.

 After, they will serve your main course.
 This usually contains some kind of rice and potatoes.
-And don’t forget the meat or seafood!
+And don’t forget the meat such as Peruvian chicken or seafood!

 Then they will give you a small dessert.
-Peru is more famous for its main meals than its desserts.
+Peruvian cuisine is more famous for its main meals than its desserts.
 But they do have some sweet specialties that are to die for.

 Best Peruvian Foods